1. Who are we?

 This information is used to compile statistical information about the use of our website.
 It is not used for any other purpose.
 If you do not want 'cookies’ to be used please adjust your browser settings to disable them.

 In certain circumstances, we may disclose your personal information to persons overseas.
 For example, we may use overseas facilities or contractors to process or back-up information or to provide other services.
-We may also store your information on servers based overseas or in the “cloud” or other types of networked or electronic storage.
-If your information is stored in this way we will take reasonable steps to ensure that the overseas recipient does not breach Australian privacy laws.
+We may also store your information on servers based overseas or in the 'cloud' or other types of networked or electronic storage.
+If your information is stored in this way we will take reasonable steps to ensure that the overseas recipient does not breach relevant privacy laws.

 It is your right to be dealt with anonymously, provided that is it lawful and practicable.
 We will try to accommodate a request for anonymity wherever possible, however, in some circumstances, this may prevent us from providing you with the full range of our services and it may prevent you from experiencing all features and benefits of the services we provide.